Authorizing With OAuth2

 For more information on the error codes returned, see for more details see this document.

-Next Steps
+Next steps

 Now that you have a User Access Token, you can access those endpoints allowed by the permissions you requested.

-Simply set the Authorization header to Bearer {User Access Token} and the X-Akahu-ID header to {App ID Token} and make a request - a good starting point is the /me endpoint, which gives you basic details of the user who authorized you.
+Simply set the Authorization header to Bearer {User Access Token} and the X-Akahu-Id header to {App ID Token} and make a request - a good starting point is the /me endpoint, which gives you basic details of the user who authorized you.

 Well done!
 Now view our Full API Documentation or our Quick Start Guides and start building!